-On 23 July 2025 parties determined that this negotiation result is converted into a final agreement
+The parties have until 23 July 2025 to decide whether this negotiation result will be converted into a final agreement.

 1. Term and remuneration

 Salary and term

 The term of the new collective labour agreement is from 1 July 2025 to 30 June 2026.
 On 1 July 2025, the salaries of university employees who are employed by a Dutch university will receive a general increase of 2.0%.
 Thereafter, from 1 July 2025, all amounts in the salary table (table 4.1 of Appendix A) will be structurally increased by €100.
 The pay rise and increase in the salary scale will be paid no later than October 2025.
 This makes the average structural wage increase in this collective labour agreement 4.2%.
 In addition, university staff1 employed by a Dutch university on 1 July 2025 will receive a one-off payment in October 2025.
 Based on full-time employment, this one-off payment will be €350 gross.